 Restoring core federal protections

 For four years, SELC stood strong against an unprecedented assault on our nation’s core environmental protections from Washington, D.C.
-We are now in a favorable position to hold the federal government accountable as it seeks to restore safeguards under the Clean Water Act, the National Environmental Policy Act, and other critical laws.
+We are working on several fronts to ensure that the federal government restores safeguards under the Clean Water Act, the National Environmental Policy Act, and other critical laws.
 We are leading regional and national advocacy campaigns, speaking up for Southern resources, and using our unmatched expertise to help guide the restoration and strengthening of federal standards.